ARU1-TEAM/Ubuntu-complete-install/README.md

  - Select "Minimal installation" and both of the "other options".
  - Select "Erase disk and install Ubuntu" (be carful, this option only works if you want to install the os on an empty disk , otherwise select the other option).
  - Select your regiion
- - Choose your name, computer's name, username and password
+ - Choose your name, computer's name, username and password.

 ### Install primary packages